youjmi/PorfolioSubmission/README.md

 # PorfolioSubmission

-Welcome to my Portfolio Webpage where I share with you a little bit about me, my Resume, and some projects that I am proud of.
+Welcome to my Portfolio Webpage where I share with you a little bit about me, and some projects that I am proud of, and my Resume.

  When you first click on my deployed link :https://youjmi.github.io/PorfolioSubmission/ , it will take you to the main page or the index.
 From there you will be able to guide yourself to the appropriate links on my NabvBar and my Social Media links in the footer.